Should You Implement a Free Return Shipping Policy?

 Con #2: Your Customers May Take Advantage

-With a smart returns management software, you can monitor for suspicious behavior, such as shoppers purchasing three sizes of the same product and returning two of them.
+With smart return management software, you can monitor for suspicious behavior, such as shoppers purchasing three sizes of the same product and returning two of them.

 Are Free Returns Profitable for Your Business?
-(With a Free Calculator)
+(Free Calculator)

-We made this quick and easy Excel spreadsheet to estimate the impact of introducing free returns and exchanges will have on your revenue and growth.
+We made this quick and easy Excel spreadsheet to estimate the impact free returns and exchanges will have on your revenue and growth.